Each uncoated tablets contains:

 - Patients should be informed that Abiraterone Acetate is taken once daily and prednisone is taken twice daily according to their physician’s instructions.

-- Patients should be apprised of the common side effects associated with Abiraterone Acetate including peripheral edema, hypokalemia, hypertension, elevated liver function tests, and urinary tract infection.
-Direct the patient to a complete list of adverse reactions in PATIENT INFORMATION.
+- Patients should be apprised of the common side effects associated with Abiraterone Acetate including peripheral oedema, hypokalemia, hypertension, elevated liver function tests, and urinary tract infection.

 - Patients should be advised that their liver function will be monitored using blood tests.